AzugBe/azugbe.github.io/_posts/events/2018-10-03---confusion-in-the-land-of-serverless.md

  - /events/2018-10-03-confusion-in-the-land-of-serverless.html
 ---

 Serverless is everywhere and promises to solve all your problems!
 However, is this really true?
+And what are these microservices we keep hearing about and what are the macro challenges?

-Come join and listen to Sam Newman, the author of "Building Microservices", and learn what it exactly is and how you can use it!
+Come join and listen to Sam Newman and Cornell Knulst to learn more about this!

 ## Agenda